75 Inches

 The Bottom Line

 Turning inches into feet is less about memorizing a formula and more about recognizing the 12‑to‑1 relationship and handling the remainder methodically.
-In real terms, by dividing by 12, separating the whole‑number feet from the leftover inches, and double‑checking with multiplication, you avoid the most common slip‑ups.
-Keep a mental note of the shortcuts, know when precision is non‑negotiable, and you’ll deal with between the two measurement systems with confidence — whether you’re sizing a couch, measuring a height, or drafting a floor plan.
+By dividing by 12, separating the whole‑number feet from the leftover inches, and double‑checking with multiplication, you avoid the most common slip‑ups.
+Keep a mental note of the shortcuts, know when precision is non‑negotiable, and you’ll handle between the two measurement systems with confidence — whether you’re sizing a couch, measuring a height, or drafting a floor plan.

 Conclusion